ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/upgrade.rst

 giving it a name like *myClusterConfig.json*.
 Edit this file to be appropriate for the new release by referencing the *ClusterConfig.json* file that is located there.

+.. note:: You can instead make a copy of the *ClusterConfig.json* file that is in the *$KAMANJA_INSTALL/config* directory and modify that with information about your cluster.

 See the reference pages for details about the contents of this file.
 Specifically, set the following: